frizzy hair 10 Tips To Tame Flyaways

-If you’ve ever spent time creating a selfie-worthy hairstyle, only to end up having it ruined by a bunch of flyaway hairs — we feel for you!
-Flyaway hair is a notorious hair styling nuisance that makes us want to spritz on tons of hairspray or reach for a pair of scissors (desperate times, call for desperate measures).
+If you’ve ever spent time creating a selfie-worthy hairstyle, only to end up having it ruined by a bunch of flyaway hairs — we feel for you.
+Flyaway hair is a notorious hair styling nuisance that makes us want to spritz on tons of hairspray or reach for a pair of tweezers (desperate times, call for desperate measures).

-Like many other hair care concerns, there are a plethora of reasons why flyaway hair can come about.
+Like many other hair care concerns, there are a plethora of reasons why flyaway hair can come about, and it’s pretty typical to have some.
 One of the main culprits is product buildup.
 Failing to properly clean and moisturize your hair can keep it from having a smooth appearance and give your locks a weighed-down feel.

-Lots of flyaways might be a sign that your strands are parched and craving moisture.
+Lots of flyaways may be a sign that your strands are parched and craving moisture.
 So, try adding a deep conditioning treatment to your hair care routine to better the health of your mane.
 Reach for the L’Oréal Paris Elvive Total Repair 5 Power Restore Multi Use treatment, formulated with repair concentrate proteins to strengthen the hair against damage.

 Wet hair tends to be super fragile (because the proteins form weaker bonds), and using regular bath towels to dry your strands can cause damage.
 Bath towels are generally made with thicker fibers that can be rough on wet strands, leading to more flyaways and frizz.
 So swap out your regular towel for a microfiber option that has ultra-fine fibers, which will help reduce hair damage when drying.
 Or you can also use a soft cotton t-shirt to dry your hair since its fibers are not too harsh.

-Editor’s Tip: If you’re using a t-shirt, make sure it doesn’t contain any embellishments that might tug or pull at your strands.
+Editor’s tip: If you’re using a t-shirt, make sure it doesn’t contain any embellishments that might tug or pull at your strands.

 It can be quite a predicament if you spot flyaways after styling.
 Thankfully, there’s a quick and easy fix for this.
-Grab a clean toothbrush and spritz it with the L’Oréal Paris Advanced Hairstyle LOCK IT Bold Control Hairspray, then gently brush down your flyaways.
+Grab a clean toothbrush or edge brush and spritz it with the L’Oréal Paris Advanced Hairstyle LOCK IT Bold Control Hairspray, then gently brush down your flyaways.